kozko2001/blog-hugo/content/posts/Github Actions.md

 ```

-Conclusions
+**Conclusions**

 Github actions are nice and easy to use, they remind me a lot of droneCI, which you can build the steps with docker containers and use commands inside.
 Which is exactly what github actions does.

-I understand this is a really nice feature, which is free and eases the use of CI/CD practices on more projects (specially small ones), and the abstraction of each step is just a docker container resonates really well in my head
+I understand this is a really nice feature, which is free and eases the use of CI/CD practices on more projects (specially small ones), and the abstraction of each step is just a docker container resonates really well in my head.

+But on the other hand, I just feel all the inovation brought by small and motivated open source projects, has been just ripped and copied.
+And with it a lot of motivation...